Arranging a funeral

 We have teamed up with Banham Zoo to provide the choice of a harvest wagon or timber wagon pulled by a pair of heavy horses.

-There are many alternative options available for the funeral such as woodland burials; horse drawn vehicles; the scattering of ashes at sea and memorials for your garden.
+There are many alternative options available to personalise the funeral such as woodland burials, horse drawn vehicles, the scattering of ashes at sea and memorials for your garden.
 We can also arrange for a piper to accompany the coffin or even a New Orleans style band!
-We can help to guide you through all these options as well as many other possibilities.
+Rosedale can help to guide you through all these options as well as many other possibilities.
+As long as it’s legal we’re here to help.